grdddj/done-for-today/plan.md

 ## Deep work

-TR - fix nondebug versions

 TR - address feedback

+TR - take matejcik's changes for ChoicePages (and clean up the code)

 ## Other work